 Core expressions produce cores.
-A core is a cell of [battery payload]
+A core is a cell of [battery payload].

 needed to run those formulas correctly.

-.
+core with a single arm, named $.
 As with all arms, we can recompute `$``

 with changes, which is useful for recursion among other things.